How to Take a Tolerance Break from Weed: Complete T-Break Guide

 Key Takeaways

-- Cannabis tolerance is caused by CB1 receptor downregulation, your brain literally reducing the number of receptors that THC can bind to
+- Cannabis tolerance happens because your brain reduces the number of CB1 receptors that THC can bind to — a process called downregulation

-- A 2012 brain imaging study found that CB1 receptors begin recovering within 2 days and return to near-normal levels by 4 weeks of abstinence
+- A 2012 brain imaging study showed that CB1 receptors start recovering within 2 days and get back to near-normal by 4 weeks off

-- Even a 48-hour break produces a noticeable difference, but 2 to 4 weeks delivers the most significant reset
+- Even a 48-hour tolerance break makes a noticeable difference, but 2 to 4 weeks gives you the biggest reset

-- The first 3 days are the hardest due to mini-withdrawal symptoms like sleep disruption, irritability, and boredom
+- The first 3 days are the hardest because of mini-withdrawal symptoms like sleep problems, irritability, and boredom

 Why Your Tolerance Built in the First Place